andngdtudk/andngdtudk.github.io/blog-posts/Trans.md

 A conditional model can learn: "When I want high return from this state, take actions like those in the good segments."

-This is **trajectory stitching** — combining sub-optimal experiences to construct optimal behavior.
+This is trajectory stitching, combining sub-optimal experiences to construct optimal behavior.

 **Credit assignment via attention**: Attention mechanism naturally handles long-range dependencies, assigning credit across time steps.